 This diagram was advertised by Witton & Witton in 1878, with the addition of adjusting screws, labelled as Repetition, Check Pin, and Hopper Pin.
 The Check Pin is intended to grab the abstract from below, and provide some means of checking the hammer's movement after it strikes the string.
 The Hopper Pin is simply the usual set-off screw for the sticker.
-The Repetition screw simply took up any LOST MOTION (slack play) between the key and the action.
+The Repetition screw took up any LOST MOTION (slack play) between the key and the action.
 The reconstruction on the right shows how it might have looked in an action.
-One of the practical problems for repairers is the fact that whereas modern piano hammers are individually swivelled on flanges with CENTRE PINS, sticker actions often have large groups of hammers swivelled on one continuous CENTRE WIRE, a major nuisance when it comes to repairing just one note.
+One of the practical problems for repairers is the fact that whereas modern piano hammers are individually swivelled on flanges with CENTRE PINS, sticker actions often have large groups of hammers swivelled on one continuous CENTRE WIRE, a major nuisance when it comes to getting access to repair just one note.

 TC – TAPE CHECK ACTIONS

 Nowadays, we are most familiar with what are known as TAPE CHECK ACTIONS, in which a cotton tape (or something similar) is used to encourage the hammer to return to its rest position after the key is released.
 (The term CHECK ACTION is only relevant when compared to actions which have no check to catch the hammer after it strikes.)
 Upright piano hammers operate in an almost horizontal direction, and do not get much help from gravity, so the tape gives a little more encouragement to bring the hammer away from the string after it strikes.
-In spite of suggestions that Lichtenthal invented this in 1831, the system was patented by Robert Wornum, London, in 1827, for his “Piccolo Piano-Fortes”.
-It has overtaken all other types to become the basis for all modern upright pianos.
-We have examples of Wornum’s pianos in our collection, and his own actions still work remarkably well after 160 years, although they look crude and hand-made by comparison with the machine-made competitors.
-After his death, the company continued to make the actions in almost identical form.
-Wornum called the tapes TIES, and this remains their name in the USA.
-Pape, Paris, copied Wornum’s action, and Schwander copied and developed Pape’s, the resulting action sometimes being known as a “French Check Action”.

 SOBR means Set Off on the Beam Rail.
-Wornum put the set-off screws on the rear of the action, sticking through the beam-rail to act on the jacks, as they do in Schwechten’s version, on your left here, but this means that the action has to be removed in order to adjust the screws, so most makers veered away from this arrangement, and put the set-off screws into the jacks, acting on the beam-rail, and easier to adjust from the front, hence the term “Front Escapement”.
-The second diagram shows an 1879 Schwander action, then we see Kirkman’s 1882 action, then Broadwoods’, used in almost identical form from at least 1865 to 1884.
-Godfrey Twitchen told me about his 1878 Broadwood, which has a similar action, but with underdampers, probably one of the earliest that Broadwood used, although the overdamper version was still used in the 1880s.
+Wornum put the set-off screws on the rear of the action, sticking through the beam-rail to act on the jacks, as they do in Schwechten’s version, on your left here, but this means that the action has to be removed in order to adjust the screws, so some makers veered away from this arrangement, and put the set-off screws into the jacks, acting on the beam-rail, and easier to adjust from the front, hence the term “Front Escapement”.
+The second diagram shows an 1879 Schwander action, then we see Kirkman’s 1882 action, and Broadwoods’, used in almost identical form from at least 1865 to 1884.
+Godfrey Twitchen told me about his 1878 Broadwood, which has a similar action, but with underdampers, probably one of the earliest that Broadwood used, although the overdamper version was still produced in the 1880s.